U.S. regulator prepares crackdown on debt collectors

 The bureau began this summer accepting complaints from borrowers about their treatment by debt collectors and will add those comments to a database on its website, Cordray said.

-The database also includes complaints about mortgages, credit cards and student loans.
-On Wednesday, the bureau announced that it would begin taking complaints about payday lenders as well.
+He said regulators want to know more about whether rules governing how and when collectors can contact borrowers are adequate.
+Collection firms reach out to consumers using email, social media sites such as Facebook, and other new technologies.

-Cordray said regulators also want to make sure borrowers get clear information about debts that are being collected and to hear how outside collectors ensure they pursue the right consumer for the correct amount of money.
+The bureau also wants to make sure borrowers get clear information about debts that are being collected and to hear how outside collectors ensure they pursue the right consumer for the correct amount of money, Cordray said.

-Jack Tracey, executive director of the National Automotive Finance Association, said that while it is too soon to tell what the rules will say, consumers could see higher borrowing costs if the changes mean higher administrative costs for debt collection.

-“The industry is in a holding pattern” until the rules come out, Tracey said.

 Consumers, creditors, debt collectors and others will have 90 days to submit information about the industry.